 - Public high school websites, local news sources, and the public library in your hometown

 - You or your parents’ employer(s)

-If merit-based scholarships are an important factor in your college process, your college list should include a greater proportion of schools rated as “safe” or “likely” for admission by your College Counselor.
-Your academic profile will put you towards the top of the applicant pools, increasing the likelihood they might incentivize your admission with a merit-based scholarship.
+If merit-based scholarships are an important factor in your college process, your college list should include a greater proportion of schools rated as "likely" for admission by your College Counselor.
+Your academic profile will put you towards the top of the applicant pools in your likely schools, increasing the likelihood they might incentivize your admission with a merit-based scholarship.